brunoimbrizi/poly-parse/README.md

 Full description of the [.poly file format](https://www.cs.cmu.edu/~quake/triangle.poly.html).

-It can also parse [.node files](https://www.cs.cmu.edu/~quake/triangle.node.html) since they represent a subset of .poly.
+It can also parse [.node files](https://www.cs.cmu.edu/~quake/triangle.node.html) since they are a subset of .poly.

 The file is parsed with [Papa Parse](https://www.npmjs.com/package/papaparse).